-By targeting areas for timber harvesting, which is typically firewood in the Haines Junction area, that coincide with higher fuel loads and beetle killed spruce, forest management can serve to reduce the fuel hazard in the area by removing fuels.
+By targeting areas for timber harvesting, which is typically firewood in the Haines Junction area, that coincide with higher fuel loads and beetle-killed spruce, forest management can serve to reduce the fuel hazard in the area by removing fuels.
 Strategic selection of harvest blocks towards this end have been incorporated into timber harvest planning as represented in the Integrated Landscape Plan and Haines Junction Community Fuel Abatement Plan (2008).
-Refer to Figure x for a map of proposed timber harvest blocks for this purpose.
-The Quill Creek Timber Harvest Plan, the McIntosh East and Pine Canyon Timber Harvest Plans all align with the goal of fuel reduction and therefore fire risk reduction.
-It is worth nothing that there exists the potential for fuel loading to increase in harvested cut blocks if debris (i.e. tops and limbs) are not adequately dealt with, or in the case of Haines Junction, if windthrow significantly increases the volume of downed and laddered coarse woody debris.
-Fuel abatement blocks (see Figure x) will take into consideration not only canopy fuels but also surface fuels and coarse woody debris.
+Refer to Figure 5 for a map of proposed timber harvest blocks for this purpose.
+The Quill Creek Timber Harvest Plan, the McIntosh East and the Pine Canyon Timber Harvest Plans all align with the goal of fuel reduction and fire risk reduction.
+It is worth nothing that there exists the potential for fuel loading to increase in harvested cut blocks if debris (ie. tops and limbs) are not adequately dealt with, or, in the case of Haines Junction, if windthrow significantly increases the volume of downed and laddered coarse woody debris.
+Fuel abatement blocks will take into consideration canopy fuels, surface fuels, and coarse woody debris.